efumagal/geo-3d-otel/README.md

 ## TO DOs

 - For this example the K8s cluster is a local one (provided by Docker Desktop) and FluxCD was deployed manually.
 With more time I could write a Terraform script to set up AWS EKS and bootstrap FluxCD.
-- For a real app consider structuring the Go code using DDD/Hexagonal pattern
+- For a real app consider structuring the Go code using DDD/Hexagonal pattern and separate the source code in a separate folder.
 - Run Docker build and push only on related code changes
 - Add unit tests and run them on PRs
 - In case of a real app use REST and generate OpenAPI specs